My first wideband receiver was the Icom PCR-1000

 to 2 computers instead (for decoding/recording purposes).

-Block diagram of the current system.
+Block diagram of the current setup.

 Most indoor parts are assembled in this dedicated 19" rack...